rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ### Factories

-Since an aggregate should always be in a consistent state it is important that they are constructed in a in a consistent state to the user.
+Since an aggregate should always be in a consistent state it is important that they are constructed in a consistent state to the user.
 Factories provide a way to **ensure that new instances of an aggregate always start in a consistent state**.

 ### Repositories